-Gaylord Opryland’s A Country Christmas is back this winter for its 34th year.
+Gaylord Opryland’s A Country Christmas is back this winter!
 Come enjoy this Nashville holiday tradition with the whole family!
-Enjoy exclusive holiday events to get you in the spirit of the season – including Cirque Dreams Holidaze, ICE! featuring A Charlie Brown Christmas, Snow Tubing, Diamond Rio Holidays & Hits Dinnner Show, and much more!
+Enjoy exclusive holiday events to get you in the spirit of the season – including Rudolph The Red-Nosed Reindeer: The Musical, Carriage Rides, ICE! featuring A CHRISTMAS STORY™, Snow Tubing, The Gift of Christmas w/Trace Adkins & Friends, Ice Skating and much more!

 November 15 – February 2, Nashville Zoo at Grassmere